pierre-rouleau/pel/README.rst

-  and hard tab control in most major modes showing you which customizable user-option sets the indentation width and the use of hard-tabs, describe why those values may be overridden in files written by other when pel-use-dtrt-indent is activated, and also describe how to use a hard-tab indentation scheme to dynamically modify rendered indentation in some modes where that technique is possible,
+  and hard tab control in most major modes showing you which customizable user-option sets the indentation width and the use of hard-tabs, describe why those values may be overridden in files written by other when pel-use-dtrt-indent is activate, and also describe how to use a hard-tab indentation scheme to dynamically modify rendered indentation in some modes where that technique is possible,
 - help you edit files with narrow indentation schemes such as Dart and Gleam